Textualize/textual/docs/getting_started.md

     All Linux distros come with a terminal emulator that can run Textual apps.

-    The linux console is more limited and not all fonts are suitable.
-See [Linux console]](./linux-console.md) for details.
+    If you are using the Linux console (rather than a desktop environment), see [Linux console]](./linux-console.md) for details.

     ### :material-apple: macOS